zhenhu9/Sed-Notes/Gnu-sed.md

 FLAGES:

-g		/* Apply to all matches.
+g		/* Apply to all matches in a line.
-Number		/* Only apply to the Numberth match. i		/* Match in case-insensitive.
+Number		/* Only apply to the Numberth match.
+I		/* Match in case-insensitive.

 OPTIONS